 - Make the glaze:

-- Mix together the powdered sugar, orange juice, and orange peel to form a smooth, thin glaze.
+- Mix together the powdered sugar, orange juice, and orange zest to form a smooth, thin glaze.
 Add more juice if you prefer a thinner glaze.

 - Spread the glaze evenly over the bars.
 I did not use all the glaze, but if you want a sweeter bar, by all means, go for it.